EmberlyEmberly Docs

 Development Window

-When bun run dev succeeds:
+When bun run tauri:dev succeeds:

 • Tauri window opens with Flicker app